 But Jim was not deterred.

-In 1951 he got his bachelor degree in Naval Science from the US Naval Academy, which he followed with degrees in Aeronautical and Instrumentation Engineering.
-Then the Pittsburgh-native became a F-12 pilot and a test pilot for the Air Force and received several medals.
+In 1951, he got his bachelor’s degree in Naval Science from the US Naval Academy.
+He followed it with degrees in Aeronautical and Instrumentation Engineering.

-In 1971 Jim was the Lunar Module Pilot for the Apollo 15.
-The 41-year-old may not have been the first man to take a walk on the Moon, but he was the 8th.
+In 1971, Jim was the Lunar Module Pilot for the Apollo 15.
+The 41-year-old may not have been the first man to take a walk on the Moon, as he had dreamt, but he was the 8th.

 Unlike his fellow crew members, Al fell into his career by chance.

 All he knew when he was a child was that he did not want to keep working on his family’s farm in Michigan.
 With the help of his high-school principal, Al landed a free spot at coveted West Point.